CALL

 The Healing Process

-After the laser treatment, the skin undergoes a healing process, during which the damaged outer layer peels off, making way for new, healthier skin to surface.
-Collagen production is stimulated during this healing period, contributing to the skin’s enhanced texture and appearance.
-The recovery time can vary depending on the intensity of the treatment and an individual’s skin type.
+Following the laser treatment, the skin heals, with the injured outer layer peeling off to reveal new, healthier skin.
+Collagen formation is boosted during this healing period, which contributes to the skin’s improved texture and look.
+The recuperation period varies according to the strength of the therapy and the individual’s skin type.

 Determining the Laser Skin Resurfacing Cost